prikhi/pencil/docs/source/devguide/tutorial/dimensionshandleconstraints.rst

     <Property name="box" type="Dimension" p:lockRatio="true">36,45</Property>

 **p:lockRatio**
     $box size is scaled with a fixed ratio.
-So any objects have width & height properties is set <Box>$box</Box> behavior will be scaled with a fixed ratio, too.
+This means any objects that have their have width and height properties set based on $box will be scaled with a fixed ratio too.
 **p:lockW**
-    the box width cannot be scaled
+    the box width cannot be scaled.
 **p:lockH**
     the box height cannot be scaled.